-The Project Area would be accessed from the State highway system from U.S. Highway 50 (U.S. 50) and Business 80/Capital City Freeway.
+The Project Area would be accessed from the State highway system from U.S. 50 and Business 80/Capital City Freeway.
 The nearest highway interchanges to the Project Area include the following:

-- U.S. 50 and Howe Avenue

-- U.S. 50 and Watt Avenue

-- U.S. 50 and Sunrise Boulevard

-- Business 80/Capital City Freeway and Exposition Boulevard
+- U.S. 50 and Howe Avenue - Business 80/Capital City Freeway and Exposition Boulevard

-- Business 80/Capital City Freeway and Arden Way

-In addition to the major arterial roadways used to access the Project Area described in the ARCF GRR FEIS/FEIR, including Howe Avenue, Watt Avenue, Arden Way, and Fair Oaks Boulevard, construction of the facilities planned under the Proposed Action would also require use of Exposition Boulevard, Ethan Way, Hurley Way, and Coloma Road to access the Project Area.
+In addition to the major arterial roadways used to access the Project Area described in the ARCF GRR FEIS/FEIR, including Howe Avenue, Arden Way, and Fair Oaks Boulevard, construction of the facilities planned under the Proposed Action would also require use of Exposition Boulevard, Ethan Way, and Hurley Way for construction traffic.